 - Upgrade on arrival, subject to availability

-- Full breakfast daily for up to two in-room guests in The Grant Grill or via room service (maximum value of $60 per day)
+- Full breakfast daily for two guests per bedroom in The Grant Grill or via room service (maximum value of $60 per day)

 - $100 USD Food & Beverage credit to be utilized during stay (not combinable, no cash value if not redeemed in full, available in the Grant Grill or via room service only)